heja-sevis/Global-Energy-Insights-Tracing-the-Origins-and-Outcomes-of-the-World-s-Energy-Dependence/README.md

 ## 🚀 Project Overview

 This dashboard serves as a comprehensive tool for researchers and energy analysts to understand how energy consumption has evolved globally.
-It doesn't just show historical data; it applies **Data Mining (Apriori)** to find associations between energy types and **Machine Learning (Prophet)** to forecast future needs.
+It doesn't just show historical data; it applies data mining to find associations between energy types and machine learning to forecast future needs.

 ### 📊 Key Modules

 * **🏠 Home:** Project mission and feature summary.
 * **🌍 Global Map:** Spatial analysis of per capita energy consumption across different eras using interactive Plotly choropleth maps.
-* **🌐 Deep Analysis (Data Mining):** * Uses the **Apriori Algorithm** to identify hidden relationships between energy sources.
+* **🌐 Deep Analysis:** * Uses the **Apriori Algorithm** to identify hidden relationships between energy sources.
     * Dynamic filtering for **Support, Confidence, and Lift** metrics.
     * Correlation heatmaps to visualize the co-occurrence of energy usage.
 * **📈 Growth Rates:** Real-time calculation of annual percentage changes in energy source consumption.